859th Special Operations Squadron: Special operations

 The squadron transferred to RAF Harrington on 1 August 1944, where it replaced the 788th Bombardment Squadron, which moved on paper to RAF Rackheath and was assigned to the 467th Bombardment Group there.
 Although nominally a move without personnel or equipment, some low mission crews and aircraft from the entire 492d Bomb Group moved to Harrington and were assigned to the 859th Squadron on arrival.
 The squadron operated chiefly over southern France with B-24s and a few Douglas C-47 Skytrains, engaging in Operation Carpetbagger missions, dropping agents and supplies behind enemy lines.
 As the Allies advanced across northern France, and with Operation Dragoon placing Allied forces in southern France, full scale Carpetbagger operations wound down by 16 September.
 This support for the French Resistance earned the squadron the French Croix de Guerre with Palm.
 With the drawdown of the Carpetbagger mission, the squadron concentrated on hauling gasoline to advancing mechanized forces in France and Belgium.
 During its assignment to special operations form England, the squadron flew 179 sorties and delivered 121 "Joes", as the agents were called.
 It also flew a small number of "Nickling" missions (dropping propaganda leaflets).

 Even as the need for guerilla support in France was decreasing, it was increasing in the Mediterranean.
 On 17 December 1944, the 859th departed England, arriving at its new home, Brindisi Airfield, Italy three days later.
 The 859th's first sortie out of Brindisi was flown on 29 December 1944.
 A total of six successful sorties were flown that day into Yugoslavia followed the next day by six sortie attempts to targets in Italy.
 Weather, a mechanical failure, and a reception failure caused all but two of these to fail.
 In January 1945, the squadron was attached to the newly-formed 15th Special Group (Provisional) along with the 885th Bombardment Squadron, which had been operating from Brindisi since October 1944.
 For the most part, the 859th operated in Yugoslavia, while the 885th operated in Italy.
 Most supply drops were made in the Zagreb region, where partisans were attacking German forces withdrawing up the Sava River valley.
 On 20 May 1945, thirteen days after V-E Day, the 859th moved to Gioia del Colle Airfield and from there to Bari Airfield Italy in July 1945 where it remained until October 1945 when it was inactivated.

 Air Force Reserves

-The unit was reactivated in the Air Force Reserves as the 859th Special Operations Squadron in a ceremony at Duke Field, Florida, on April 1, 2016.
+The unit was reactivated in the Air Force reserve as the 859th Special Operations Squadron, marked by a ceremony at Duke Field, Florida, on April 1, 2016.
 The unit was formed from the assets of Detachment 1, 919th Special Operations Group.
+It is an associate of the 524th Special Operations Squadron at Cannon Air Force Base, New Mexico.